kewalaka/terraform-azurerm-avm-ptn-virtual-network/examples/subnet_only/README.md

 <!-- BEGIN_TF_DOCS -->
 # Default example

-This deploys the module in its simplest form.
+This deploys the module with a subnet and existing route table & NSG.

 ```hcl
 terraform {